TheGitrogServer/thegitrogserver.github.io/docs/auxiliary-loops/life-from-the-loam/chicken loops.md

 <h2>Requirements:</h2>

-As this is a Darkmorless line we are assuming you emptied your library with Tainted Pact, as this is the only reliable way of doing so without Dakmor.
+* As this is a Darkmorless line we are assuming you emptied your library with Tainted Pact, as this is the only reliable way of doing so without Dakmor.
+* The gitrog monster in play
+* Any discard outlet in play

-The gitrog monster, any discard outlet and a total of four creatures in play G mana available with at least one land in play Graveyard with N nonland cards in it
+* A total of four creatures in play
+* G mana available with at least one land in play
+* Graveyard with N nonland cards in it
-Enough lands in hand
+* Enough lands in hand
-All other referenced cards in hand
+* All other referenced cards in hand

 <h2>Procedure:</h2>